Albany DUI Lawyer

 A DUI conviction in Georgia is permanent and cannot be expunged or removed from your record.
 This is because a DUI is classified as an aggravated misdemeanor.
 However, there are some options:

-• File an appeal: If your DUI case was recently ruled on, you can file an appeal.
+- File an appeal: If your DUI case was recently ruled on, you can file an appeal with a DUI defense attorney Albany.
 If you win your case and the ruling is overturned, you may be eligible to have your records restricted.

-• Reduce charges: An expected outcome in Georgia DUI cases is reducing charges.
+- Reduce charges: An expected outcome in Georgia DUI cases is reducing charges.
+Employing skilled legal counsel might assist in identifying key opportunities where charges could be reduced.

 Discuss Your Options with an Attorney